daormar/debasher/doc/design_doc_resident.md

   boundary delivery is at most once; inside the graph, the guarantees start from the first message a node logs.
 - **Messages read from a FIFO but not yet written to the input log** when a node crashes.
-The reader thread writes each message to the log when it arrives, so this window is only the time between taking a block from the FIFO and appending each of its messages.
-A message lost in that window is not recovered, since its sender considers it delivered, but the sequence numbers of G5 make the hole detectable (G8).
+A reader thread takes a block from the FIFO, up to 64 KiB, and writes every message of it to the log in one write before any of them is queued, so this window is the time between taking the block and that write: decoding and checking its lines, and getting the GIL back after the read if another thread of the node holds it, which `FBPProcess` bounds by setting the process's switch interval to `GIL_SWITCH_INTERVAL_SECS`, 0.5 ms. A message longer than what one read brings, one larger than the FIFO in particular, is in memory, in part, from its first read until its last, so it stays exposed for as long as its writer takes to write the rest.
+A message lost in that window is not recovered, since its sender considers it delivered, but the sequence numbers of G5 make the hole detectable (G8), and the rest of a message cut in two reaches the relaunched reader as a fragment that no `HELLO` follows, which stops it.
+A FIFO offers no way to look at what it holds without taking it, so the window can be made short but not closed.
 - **Stuck but alive.** A node whose brain thread is alive but blocked (infinite loop, deadlock) is not detected today: the heartbeat proves that its threads are alive, not that they make progress.
 Not a goal for now; an extension would